-Recruitment, admissions counseling, advising, and support services are available for minority students underrepresented at the University, and students from educationally and economically disadvantaged backgrounds.
+Recruitment, admission counseling, advising, and support services are available for minority students underrepresented at the University, and students from educationally and economically disadvantaged backgrounds.
 Special scholarships are also available for underrepresented minority students.
-Academic advisers have information on this progam.
+Academic advisers have information on this program.

 Associate Dean for Master's Degree Programs

-Qualified students who are graduates of the University of Washington or other accredited colleges or universities may be admitted to graduate degree programs.
-GPA, Graduate Management Admission Test score, work experience, educational and professional objectives, and other factors are considered in the admission process.
-Inquiries concerning the details of admission should be made to the specific degree program of interest, University of Washington, Foster School of Business, Mackenzie Hall, Box 353200, Seattle, WA 98195.
+GPA, Graduate Management Admission Test score, work experience, educational and professional objectives, and other factors are considered.
+Applicants to graduate business programs submit scores on the Graduate Management Admission Test.
+Those admitted must demonstrate understanding of the fundamental concepts of calculus.
+Inquiries concerning details of admission should be made to the specific degree program of interest, University of Washington, Foster School of Business, Mackenzie Hall, Box 353200, Seattle, WA 98195.

-Applications to the MBA, EMBA, and PhD programs are considered for entry in autumn quarter only.
-Applications to the Technology Management MBA and Master of Science in Information Systems program are considered for entry in winter quarter only.
-The formal deadlines for application are February 1 for the PhD program; December 1, January 1, February 1, and March 1 for domestic applicants for the MBA; February 1 for international applicants for the MBA; April 1 for Evening MBA; and April 15 for the Executive MBA and MPAcc programs.
-Students are encouraged to apply as early as possible for the programs.
+Admission to the MBA, EMBA, and PhD programs is for autumn quarter only.
+Admission to the Technology Management MBA and Master of Science in Information Systems program is for winter quarter only.
+Candidates for the full-time MBA program may apply by any of the following deadlines: October 15, November 15, January 15, or March 15.
+Preference is not given to applicants who choose an earlier deadline.
+Applicants receive a decision about two months after the deadline they have chosen.
+(January 15 is the final deadline for international applicants.)
+Deadlines for application to other graduate programs are February 1 for the PhD program; April 1 for Evening MBA; and April 15 for the Executive MBA and MPAcc programs.
+Students are encouraged to apply as early as possible.

 The Foster School of Business offers programs of study leading to the advanced degrees of Master of Business Administration, Master of Professional Accounting, Master of Science in Information Systems, and Doctor of Philosophy.
 Four programs can lead to an MBA degree: the full-time program, the evening program, the Technology Management (TMMBA) program, and the Executive MBA program.